-The smoothing parameter, x, is a number between 0 and 1 and determine the degree of filtering.
+The smoothing parameters, x,y,z,w and n are numbers between 0 and 1 and determine the degree of filtering.
 The maximum value of 1 implies no filtering, resulting in trapezoidal velocity profiles.
 Smaller values of the smoothing parameters imply heavier filtering and smoother moves.

 The following example illustrates the effect of smoothing.
-Figure 6.13 shows the trapezoidal velocity profile and the modified acceleration and velocity.
+Figure 6.21 shows the trapezoidal velocity profile and the modified acceleration and velocity.